 Total Units | 600 |

-Dance Technique Classes and Dance Workshops Credit Option
+Dance Technique Classes Credit Option

-Dance Technique Classes and Dance Workshops are open to all students from all areas of the University.
+Dance Technique Classes are open to all students from all areas of the University.
 Participation in consecutive quarters (Autumn, Winter, Spring) is expected, unless there are extenuating circumstances (in which case, students may speak with the Director of Undergraduate Studies and Director of Dance in Theater and Performance Studies).

 About Dance Technique Classes (TAPS 26001)